-STUDENTS ARE REQUIRED TO BE IN OXFORD AND AVAILABLE FOR VIVAS on Tuesday following 9th week of Trinity Term.
+STUDENTS ARE REQUIRED TO BE IN OXFORD AND AVAILABLE FOR VIVAS UNTIL THE END OF 9th Week of Trinity Term

 4.5 Resits

 In the case of failure in just one part of the MSt examination, the candidate will be permitted to retake that part of the examination on one further occasion, not later than one year after the initial attempt.
 Written papers would be retaken the following year.